nsbradford/quantraider/QuantopianArchive/README.md

 	* The Correlation Coefficient measures the extent to which the relationship between two variables is linear, and is in range (-1, 1).
 Equation: r= Cov(x,y) / ( std(x)std(y) )
 	* Uses: find correlated assets, or construct a portfolio of uncorrelated assets
 	* Warning: correlation is by definition linear, so will utterly fail for different models.
-	* Spearman Rank Correlation: dealing with data not fitting the linear model
-	* When there are delays in correlation: re-run correlation with different lags/shifts added (beware that this is prone to multiple comparison bias).
-See Bonferroni Correction.
-	* Important Use Case: Evaluating a Ranking Model, as in a Long-Short Equity strategy (rank stocks, then buy the highly ranked ones and sell the poorly ranked ones) which should be market neutral.
-Run Spearman Correlation on (modelScores, futureReturns) to get a correlation constant and P-value.
 11. Example implementation of the Long/Short Cross-Sectional Momentum algorithm
 12. Random Variables
 	* Continuous or Discrete, and addressed according to their probability distribution (e.g. a die roll produces values 1-6 with equal probability)